 - Where are you based?

 We are in Rhostyllen, Wrexham.
-(North Wales, UK if you are still unsure) We offer visits by appointment only and the best method of contact is through the Contact enquiry form on this website.
+(North Wales, UK) We offer visits by appointment only and the best method of contact is through the Contact enquiry form on this website.

 - Can I call you on the phone?